prachigauriar/URLMock/README.md

 * Works on both Mac OS X and iOS

-## What’s New in URLMock 1.1
+## What’s New in URLMock 1.1.1

-URLMock 1.1 is a minor update that adds the following functionality:
+URLMock 1.1.1 is a minor bug fix update.
+URLMock 1.1 introduced the following new functionality:

 * Better unexpected request detection when verification is enabled
 * Better request/response description methods to aid in debugging failures